amills93/No-Phishing-Zone/README.md

 # Environment Setup

 No-Phishing-Zone is a Google Chrome Extension that requires the Google Web Browser and Google Mail account.
-The application was designed to parse the contents of Gmail emails and identify potential malicious or phishing links and highlight them `red` if malicious, `green` if good, or `yellow` if unknown.
+The application was designed to parse the contents of Gmail emails and identify potential malicious or phishing links and highlight them `red` if malicious and `green` if good.
+The extension uses the IPQualityScore Malicious URL and Email API and users can register for a free account and get 5000 free API calls a month.
 While the extension is in development it will not be in the Google Chrome Extension Store.
 The instructions below will walk you through enabling `developer` mode, for more information on Chrome Development Mode refer to the [Google Chrome Documentation](https://developer.chrome.com/docs/extensions/mv3/faq/).
 To install the Google Chrome Web Browser proceed to the Google [Chrome Website](https://www.google.com/chrome/index.html?msclkid=f61664c0b52a11eca13a87e11c8e1852) and follow the instructions to install the browser.
 Once installed follow the steps below:
   1. Clone the No-Phishing-Zone GitHub Repository `git clone https://github.com/amills93/No-Phishing-Zone.git`
+  2. Register for an Account at [IPQualityScore](https://www.ipqualityscore.com/create-account) to get a free API key
+  3. Navigate to the `background.js` file and input your API Key in the email and URL `json` calls `<API_KEY>`
-  2. Open the Google Chrome Web browser
+  4. Open the Google Chrome Web browser
-  3. Navigate to the Chrome Extension Page `chrome://extensions/`
+  5. Navigate to the Chrome Extension Page `chrome://extensions/`
-  4. In the upper right hand corner enable `Developer Mode`
+  6. In the upper right hand corner enable `Developer Mode`
-  5. Select `Unpack Extension`
+  7. Select `Unpack Extension`
-  6. When File Explorer opens navigate to and select the `No-Phishing-Zone` folder in the `No-Phishing-Zone` GitHub folder
+  8. When File Explorer opens navigate to and select the `No-Phishing-Zone` folder in the `No-Phishing-Zone` GitHub folder
-  7. Once the extension is enabled navigate to a Google Mail (Gmail) Account and open an email
+  9. Once the extension is enabled navigate to a Google Mail (Gmail) Account and open an email